Employment of Foreign Manpower Act and Its Practical Applications

 Skills Future Credit No

-The Minister of Manpower has recently announced significant changes to the terms for employing Employment Pass ("EP") and S Pass holders:
+The Minister of Manpower has recently announced significant changes to the terms for employing Work Permit ("WP") and S Pass holders:

-1. From September 2022, the minimum qualifying salary for both EP and S Pass holders will be raised.
+1. From 1 July 2025, the minimum qualifying salary for both S Pass holders and the age limit of WP will be raised.

-2. From September 2023, new EP applicants have to meet higher salary thresholds and score sufficient points under the new Complementarity Assessment Framework (“COMPASS”).
+6. As of September 2023, new EP applicants must meet higher salary thresholds and score sufficient points under the new Complementarity Assessment Framework (“COMPASS”).
+What is COMPASS, and how do we meet this requirement?

-4. Employers of migrant workers on work permits and S Passes will soon need to buy higher medical insurance coverage for their employees.
-They must purchase plans with a minimum annual claim limit of $60,000 for hospitalisation and surgical procedures, up from $15,000 now.
+7. Employers of migrant workers holding work permits and S Passes will be required to purchase higher medical insurance coverage for their employees.
+They must buy plans with a minimum annual claim limit of $60,000 for hospitalisation and surgical procedures, up from $15,000 now.

-In view of the above changes, HR practitioners need to be very familiar with the Employment of Foreign Manpower Act and its regulations, so as to strategically plan for their organisation’s manpower needs.
+Given the above changes, HR practitioners must be thoroughlyfamiliar with the Employment of Foreign Manpower Act and its regulations to strategically plan for their organisation’s manpower needs.
 Some key questions raised by these upcoming changes include:

-• Can companies engage non-operation foreign employees to work remotely in their home country instead of Singapore?
+• Can companies engage non-operational foreign employees to work remotely in their home country instead of Singapore?

-• Given that many employees have been able to effectively work from home during the COVID-19 pandemic, should employers continue with remote-working in the future?
+• Given that many employees have been able to work from home during the COVID-19 pandemic effectively, should employers continue with remote work in the future?

 • In what situations would foreign employees now require a work pass?